dmbaturin/iproute2-cheatsheet/site/index.md

 Once you assign an address to an interface, the system calculates its network address and creates a route to that network (this is why the subnet mask is required).
 Such routes are called connected routes.

-For example, if you assign 203.0.113.25/24 to eth0, a connected route to 203.0.113.0/24 network will be created and the system will know that hosts from that network can be reached directly.
+For example, if you assign 203.0.113.25/24 to eth0, a connected route to 203.0.113.0/24 network will be created, and the system will know that hosts from that network can be reached directly.

 When an interface goes down, connected routes associated with it are removed.
-This is used for inaccessible gateway detection so routes through gateways that went inaccessible are removed.
+This is used for inaccessible gateway detection, so routes through gateways that went inaccessible are removed.
-Same mechanism prevents you from creating routes through inaccessible gateways.
+The same mechanism prevents you from creating routes through inaccessible gateways.

 <h3 id="ip-route-show">View all routes</h3>